ehippy/lowkey-site/.github/product-plan.md

-# 🕊️ Lowkey – Product Plan
+# 🕊️ lowkey – Product Plan

-Lowkey is a minimalist mobile app designed to help men consistently show up in their relationships through small, thoughtful gestures.
+lowkey is a minimalist mobile app designed to help men consistently show up in their relationships through small, thoughtful gestures.
 It’s built for quiet, intentional connection—not noise or notifications.

 ---

 ## 🌱 Core Purpose

-Lowkey delivers consistent, personalized nudges—like kind text ideas, surprise suggestions, or reflection prompts—tailored to a user’s partner’s personality and context.
+lowkey delivers consistent, personalized nudges—like kind text ideas, surprise suggestions, or reflection prompts—tailored to a user’s partner’s personality and context.
 The app is built to be helpful, not intrusive.

 ---